Grunt-generate/grunt-generate/README.md

 #### Constructing more complex paths

-More complex path structures can be created using the `:path` variable inside destinations, it will be replaced with the path-part of your arguments, i.e. everything which follows "@" (at-sign).
+More complex path structures can be created using the `:dir` variable inside destinations, it will be replaced with the path-part of your arguments, i.e. everything which follows "@" (at-sign).

 For example: